Sai-Adarsh/quiz-board/docs/branches.md

 Each of these temporary branches will have a well defined prefix in the name.
 This prefix reflects the category of the branch.

-* ``release-`` is used for *release branches*.
-If the development is ready for a new version of the code, a *release branch* is split of of the *develop branch*.
-If this *release candidate* is ready to be the new version, this branch is merged as final code into master and into develop.
-This way, fixes done within the release cicle are merged back to develop.

 * ``fix-`` is used for *bug fix branches*.
 The remaining part of the branch is either the issue number of the GIThub project or a descriptive text.